tn74/MTurkAnnotationTool/readme.md

 - Powerplant: Polygon
 - Lamp Post: Point
 - Tree: Polygon
-- Feel free to use their existing helpfiles as templates when making your own or make your own from scratch!
+Feel free to use the existing helpfiles as templates when making your own or make your own from scratch!

 ***

 ### How Does It Work?

-Coming Soon
+##### Publishing Hits
+1. Place images you would like to annotate in a folder inside ```toWeb/images/```
+2. Firebase deploys your site
+2. ```publish``` a function inside ```pubfolderhits.py``` is called and publishes a HIT to MTurk using your IAM user's access key.
+	- ```pubfolderhits.py``` contains all the functions relevant to creating hits.
+If you want to change HIT parameters like:
+		- Compensation for HIT
+		-

 ### Adding Functionality